keptn/keptn/usecases/runbook-automation-and-self-healing/README.md

 1. Looking at the loadgeneration output in your console, you will notice that about 1/3 of the requests will produce an error.

     ```console
+    ...
     {"id":"3395a43e-2d88-40de-b95f-e00e1502085b","itemId":"03fef6ac-1896-4ce8-bd69-b798f85c6e0b","quantity":13916,"unitPrice":0.0}
     adding item to cart...
     {"id":"3395a43e-2d88-40de-b95f-e00e1502085b","itemId":"03fef6ac-1896-4ce8-bd69-b798f85c6e0b","quantity":13917,"unitPrice":0.0}
     adding item to cart...
     {"timestamp":1549290255564,"status":500,"error":"Internal Server Error","exception":"java.lang.Exception","message":"promotion campaign not yet implemented","path":"/carts/1/items"}
+    ...
     ```

 1. After a couple of minutes, Dynatrace will open a problem ticket for the increase of the failure rate.
-Since we have setup the problem notification with Ansible Tower, the according `remediation` playbook will be executed once Dynatrace sends out the notification.
+Since we have setup the problem notification with Ansible Tower, the according *remediation* playbook will be executed once Dynatrace sends out the notification.

-    The open problem ticket in Dynatrace gives us detailed information on the problem:
+    The **open problem ticket** in Dynatrace gives us detailed information on the problem:
     - we see how many users, service calls, and services are impacted (1 service, ItemsController)
     - we see why the problem was created (increase of the failure rate)
     - Dynatrace detected the root cause of the problem